 Tracking the right metrics for software quality is essential for creating reliable, efficient, and user-friendly software.
 By focusing on areas like code quality, user satisfaction, performance, and security, teams gain clear insights to guide improvements and deliver high-quality products.

 Making sure these metrics match your project’s goals helps keep your efforts focused and efficient, improving the overall quality strategy.
-For instance, consumer apps with lots of users may prioritize usability and performance, while enterprise software may concentrate more on compliance and maintainability.
+For instance, consumer apps with large user bases may prioritize usability and performance, while enterprise software may focus more on compliance and maintainability.

 Incorporating these metrics into the software development lifecycle enables continuous improvement.
 Regular evaluation provides data that inform iterative updates and proactive solutions, helping your team address issues early and adapt to evolving user needs.
 This approach not only meets user expectations but can exceed them, creating software that stands out for its quality and dependability.